 OPTION 2: Credit Freeze

-The cheaper option I’ve chosen is to freeze my credit with each credit bureau.
-Unless your state law dictates otherwise, it costs $5 per agency for credit freeze requests.
+If you plan to be out of the country for an extended period and don’t need to apply for credit, a cheaper option is to freeze all your accounts with each credit bureau.
+Unless your state law dictates otherwise, it costs $5 per agency for credit freeze requests (and $10 to remove).

 I saw several different addresses on the internet and on official correspondence received by the credit bureaus.
 If it’s helpful, these were the addresses I successfully used in the summer 2015: